-COVID-19 lockdown sucks.
-We’re a bit bored, a bit scared, a bit fed up.
+COVID-19 lockdown sucks, especially this third one.
+We’re a bit bored, a bit scared, and a lot fed up.
 And while we’re not going to pretend that changing your hair is going to fix all the world’s problems, a fresh look CAN make you feel better, and there are lots of ways you can do that without venturing out to a salon.

 Now’s the perfect time to experiment with a new look!

 If it all goes wrong, you don’t have to worry about stepping into the office tomorrow and trying to explain why a balaclava is your new spring 2021 fashion must-have (and that you’ll be wearing it for the next month).
 Although, if you’re due on a Zoom call you might want to think twice…

 So mix up your day, change up the look of your style-growing-out hair, and bring a smile to your face.
 Go for it!

 Approach home colour with care.
 “Often, home colours are made cheaper, with different ingredients,” says INNOluxe founder Jez Barnett, “so ultimately the result and health of the hair aren't going to be as good”.

 And do we even have to say it…?
 STEP AWAY from the bleach.

 Now we’ve got that out there, here’s where you CAN safely play with your hair colour, texture and style.

 Georgia Bell from Society by Georgia Bell says “I think a great way to change your hair is to switch up your tone… The great thing about toner is it doesn’t last forever but it can really change your look!”.

 There are lots of great toners on the market.
 Just be sure to do your research about how long they last, because it can vary.